iommirocks/iommi/docs/forms.rst

 Forms
 =====

 iommi forms is alternative forms system for Django.
 It is inspired by, and comes from a frustration with, the standard Django forms.

 Major features compared to Django forms:

-- Supports :code:`__` syntax for going across table/object boundaries, similar to how Django does with QuerySets.
+- Supports `__` syntax for going across table/object boundaries, similar to how Django does with QuerySets.
-- Send in a callable that is late evaluated to determine if a field should be displayed (:code:`include`).
+- Send in a callable that is late evaluated to determine if a field should be displayed (`include`).
 This is very handy for showing a slightly different form to administrators for example.
 - Easy configuration without writing entire classes that are only used in one place anyway.

+Read the full documentation and the :doc:`howto` for more.

 Example
 -------

-You can either create a subclass of :code:`Form`...
+You can either create a subclass of `Form`...

 .. code:: python